-The short answer is no. While there are a few online eye test tools and handheld devices that can generate a prescription for glasses or contacts, they don't provide all the benefits of an in-person comprehensive eye exam.
+While there are a few online eye test tools and handheld devices that can generate a prescription for glasses or contacts, they typically don't provide all the benefits of an in-person comprehensive eye exam.

 How do I get a prescription for glasses?

-If the cost of an eye exam is an issue, it doesn't need to be.
-If you have vision insurance through work or an individual policy, chances are the cost of your eye exam is covered.
+If you have vision insurance through work or an individual policy, the cost of your eye exam may be covered.
 If you are older or on a fixed income, there are places where you can get a low-cost eye exam.

 How is my vision prescription calculated?